j0lly/Odin/docs/scope.md

 * provide an api endpoint for data mining/quering
 * provide a library for standard batch mining operations
 * provide a methode to efficently query the Web without being hardly trottled
+* provide a to run the same queries / scan from the termianl

 ### not in scope